banubot/hasenpfeffer-heist/README.md

 ### To Do
 game rooms must be unique
-grey out actions when it not your turn chat not left align for long text create help menu adjust odds of 3 random game events
+chat not left align for long text create help menu adjust odds of 3 random game events